ShadowTemplate/one-piece-scan-bot/README.md

 ---
 ## Getting Started

-This bot is for personal use only, but you can create your own Heroku project and reuse it.
-Please create a *secrets.py* file and set these two values:
+This bot is for personal use only, but you can try to run it locally.
+You need a *secrets.py* file and set these two values:

 ```
 op_bot_token = "your_telegram_bot_token"